How CyberLab Executed Targeted Attack Simulations in Financial Services

 We’ve awarded over 1,500 Cyber Essentials and Cyber Essentials Plus accreditations

-One of the most significant changes in v3.3 is the mandatory enforcement of Multi‑Factor Authentication.
+One of the most significant changes in the Danzell standard is the automatic failure of Multi Factor Authentication when not enabled if available.

 Where MFA is supported, whether it is free, bundled or paid for, it must be enabled for all users.
 Failure to do so will now result in an automatic fail.